What is Search Engine Optimization (SEO)? The CMOs Guide

 - Amount you want to pay versus your competitors

 The advantage of PPC is that it allows you to quickly drive targeted traffic to specific landing pages on your website.
 This can be particularly useful for time sensitive things like testing, promotions, sales, events, etc.

-However, PPC is a much more expensive acquisition channel than SEO.
+However, paid search is a much more expensive acquisition channel than organic search.
 In addition, the moment you stop investing in PPC ads, the traffic literally stops.
 There’s no residual effect or compounding value like organic search offers.
-The only way to sustain PPC traffic is by pouring a steady stream of cash into it.
+The only way to sustain traffic through paid ads is by pouring a steady stream of cash into it.

 In other words, SEO is a better long-term marketing investment.
 A page that ranks on the first page of organic search results can generate traffic for years with minimal ongoing investments.
 That means your ROI from SEO keeps improving year over year.

 The following statistics highlight the significant business benefits of SEO.
 This further underscores why organic search must be an integral part of your digital marketing efforts.

 SEO delivers 12.2x ROI compared to 2x from paid advertisingTerakeet

 53% of US shoppers do research on search engines before buyingGoogle

 SEO drives 10x more traffic than social media on averageBrightEdge

 As you can see, the benefits of search engine optimization extend beyond more website traffic.
 At a high level, it amplifies organic growth and reduces risk which translates into greater revenue and shareholder value.